easynow112/react-procedural-scroller/README.md

 - 🎯 A `scrollToIndex` API for instant or smooth programmatic scrolling.
 - 📦 Lightweight ~ 7.3kB when gzipped.
 - 🛠 Zero dependencies.
-- ✅ Unit tested and rigorously vetted for rock-solid reliability.
+- 🎭 E2E tested and rigorously vetted for rock-solid reliability.

 ---